 Cutting back our grocery bill by 60% allowed me to stay home with our first baby and start our debt snowball.

-6 years later we are paying off our mortgage after paying off student loans, credit car and car loans.
+6 years later we are paying off our mortgage after paying off student loans, credit card, and car loans.

 Change your Social Status

-During this season of life, you may need to take a close look at your circle of friends.
-When you are trying to pay off debt and not spend money it’s not so easy to get together at Starbucks with so and so even though you need a break from the baby.
+During this season of life, you may need to closely examine your circle of friends.
+When you are trying to pay off debt and not spend money, it’s not so easy to get together at Starbucks with so and so even though you need a break from the baby.
 You don’t have to end any relationships.

 You can.
 You will.

 Sometimes when we start something new we want so badly to succeed we get blinders on.
 Don’t deprive yourself when you are living life on a budget.
-A budget should not be something that makes your cringe.
+A budget should not be something that makes you cringe.
 It should make you feel in control.
-If you are looking at your budget and not feeling in control because your expenses are adding up to more than the money coming in ( trust me I have been there I know the feeling)

 Check out this article on how to increase your income instantly without getting a second job.
 It comes down to balance.
 Balance is one of those things we are always needing to adjust and it is so crucial to so many things we do in life.
 Part of that balance is being able to have fun while you are saving money and working towards a financial goal.

 Take the things you enjoy doing and get creative and see how you can do those for less.
 If one month you can’t afford to go to your favorite place take these tips into consideration and remind yourself one day you will be able to.
 You will not be in this place forever.
 I know because I was there too.

 I thought things were always going to be tight living week to week.
 I’m here to tell you it gets easier and you will be rewarded for your discipline and hard work.